yastapova/live-stock/LiveStockSite/WebContent/README.md

-The share-price and hidden-stop history for a given conditional order The share-price history of a given stock over a certain period of time (e.g., past six months) A history of all current and past orders a customer has placed [DONE] Stocks available of a particular type [???]
+The share-price and hidden-stop history for a given conditional order The share-price history of a given stock over a certain period of time (e.g., past six months) A history of all current and past orders a customer has placed [DONE] Stocks available of a particular type [DONE]
 	and most-recent order info
 Stocks available with a particular keyword or set of keywords in the stock name [DONE]
 	and most-recent order info